 The rates of SIDS and other sleep-related deaths, particularly those occurring in bed-sharing situations, are highest in the first 6 months.”

 A healthy, normal weight infant can be brought into the parent’s bed to be fed or for comfort.
 But since this age range is more vulnerable, parents should try their best not to fall asleep with the baby in their bed, and consider using a bedside bassinet or co-sleeper instead.

 Co-sleeping typically exposes babies to one or more of these SIDS risk factors.

 A 2015 study that examined over 1,000 SIDS cases and monitored close to 5,000 families’ sleeping practices revealed that bed sharing does increase the risk of SIDS, even when the infant is “low risk,” meaning the parents of that infant are not smokers and do not take any drugs or alcohol.

 So, when can I stop worrying about SIDS?
 Typically, the risk lowers around 6-12 months, and continues to drop substantially after that age.
 Until then, though, you’ll need to take precautions.

 From the experts

-Bed sharing for sleep when the parents do not smoke or take alcohol or drugs increases the risk of SIDS.
+Bed sharing for sleeping when the parents do not smoke or take alcohol or drugs increases the SIDS risk.
 Risks associated with bed sharing are greatly increased when combined with parental smoking, maternal alcohol consumption and/or drug use.
 A substantial reduction of SIDS rates could be achieved if parents avoided bed sharing.- Bed sharing when parents do not smoke: is there a risk of SIDS?

 However, the typical Japanese family bed doesn’t look like most Western beds: